-In the final days before election day, GLAAD Media Institute alumni, partnering with Silver State Equality and the LGBTQIA+ Community Center of Southern Nevada, have been motivating LGBTQ voters throughout Nevada to get to the polls before or on election day.
+In the final days before election day, GLAAD Media Institute alumni, partnering with Silver State Equality and the LGBTQIA+ Community Center of Southern Nevada, in addition to drag queens hot off RuPaul’s Drag Race, have been motivating LGBTQ voters throughout Nevada to get to the polls before or on election day.

 Recently, Antone partnered with The Progressive Leadership Alliance of Nevada (PLAN) – an organization advocating for a fair and just state that puts people and the planet first – to host a political game night.
 Around 40 participants came together to “educate and enlightenment” each other about Nevada’s ballot measures as well as discuss possible election outcomes over bingo and other games.